deeztek/Hermes-Secure-Email-Gateway/README.md

 Hermes Secure Email Gateway is a Free Open Source Secure Email Gateway **and** Email Server.

-It provides spam, virus, and malware protection through Apache SpamAssassin, ClamAV, and Amavisd-new; full in-transit and at-rest email encryption via SMTP TLS, S/MIME, PGP, encrypted PDF (powered by CipherMail), and Dovecot mail-crypt; email archiving; integrated mailbox hosting on Dovecot with per-user quotas, aliases, shared folders, Sieve rules, vacation auto-reply, and mobile-device autoconfiguration; file sync, webmail, calendars (CalDAV), and contacts (CardDAV) through Nextcloud; a local user directory and single sign-on via OpenLDAP and Authelia, with multi-factor authentication via TOTP, WebAuthn, and Duo Push; and modern email authentication standards including SPF, DKIM signing and verification, DMARC, and ARC through OpenDKIM, OpenDMARC, and OpenARC.
+It provides spam, virus, and malware protection through Apache SpamAssassin, ClamAV, and Amavisd-new; full in-transit and at-rest email encryption via SMTP TLS, S/MIME, PGP, encrypted PDF (powered by CipherMail), and Dovecot mail-crypt; full email archiving of every processed message, with self-service recovery for users and administrators; integrated mailbox hosting on Dovecot with per-user quotas, aliases, shared folders, Sieve rules, vacation auto-reply, and mobile-device autoconfiguration; file sync, webmail, calendars (CalDAV), and contacts (CardDAV) through Nextcloud; a local user directory and single sign-on via OpenLDAP and Authelia, with multi-factor authentication via TOTP, WebAuthn, and Duo Push; and modern email authentication standards including SPF, DKIM signing and verification, DMARC, and ARC through OpenDKIM, OpenDMARC, and OpenARC.

 Hermes combines these Open Source technologies under one unified web-based administration console for easy management of your organization's inbound and outbound email, mailbox users, encryption keys, and authentication policies.
 End users get a self-service portal for managing their own signatures, sieve rules, vacation messages, app passwords, and mobile-device profiles.